Andaukmoan/CHPC_Image_Analysis/README.md

 Set "INIMG=" to the location of the images you are analyzing.

 Set "OUTXL=" to the location for your output.
-Ideally this should be a unique location so that files from multiple analysis are not merged in the output.
+This should be a unique location so that files from multiple analysis are not merged in the output.
 The pipeline will make the directory if it does not yet exist.

 Press ctrl+X to leave the file.
 Save it with a unique file name to create a record of analyses that have been run and prevent making unintended changes to the base file.